Iraq became a Party to the WHO Framework Convention on Tobacco Control on June 15, 2008.

 Roadmap to Tobacco Control Legislation

 The Anti-Smoking Act No. 19 of 2012 governs smoking in public places, tobacco advertising and promotion, tobacco packaging and labeling, tobacco product emissions and contents, and some sales restrictions.
 Directive No. 1 of 2014 Facilitating Implementation of the Anti-Smoking Act (No. 19 of 2012) delegates to various ministries responsibilities with regard to tobacco control policy enforcement, and includes additional details about permitted designated smoking areas.
+Standard Specification No. 546, Revision 2, Cigarettes (IQS 546/2018) contains packaging and labeling requirements, including health warnings, for cigarette packaging and regulates specified cigarette contents and emissions.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.